-During winter months, those with seasonal affective disorder (SAD) are shopping for one thing: the best light therapy lamps.
-Designed to help improve the changes in mood and behavior that come with the darker, colder months of fall and winter, these lamps are a great purchase for anyone struggling with SAD this time of year.
-But what is SAD, and how do these light therapy lamps work?
-Let's break it down.
+Designed to help improve the changes in mood and behavior that can come with the darker, colder months of the year, light therapy, or phototherapy, is considered to be an effective treatment for anyone struggling with SAD.
+But how do they work?
+Let’s break it down.

 How do light therapy lamps work?